EthanLiu02/SY1920-Analysis/README.md

 - The raw data files can be obtained at https://nces.ed.gov/ccd/files.asp and https://nces.ed.gov/programs/edge/Geographic/DistrictBoundaries.
 Note that they should be of school year (or non-fiscal year) 2019-2020.

+- All of the visual outputs (some explotaroty) are located in "/Visual Outputs".